koraktor/geist/README.md

 rejects keys that can't be used as Git tag names, e.g. containing non-printable characters or backslashes.

+## History

+Geist was an idea for the Codebrawl contest ["Key/value stores"][2] and made it to a honorable 6th place out of 18 contestants with a final score of 3.6.

 ## License

 This code is free software; you can redistribute it and/or modify it under the